CBD Facts: The Real Truth About CBD Oil and It’s Complicated

-The common definition of “psychoactive” describes substances that affect the mind or behavior.
+The standard definition of “psychoactive” describes substances that affect the mind or behavior.
 By this view – and in the eyes of researchers – caffeine is psychoactive.

 But caffeine doesn’t cause intoxication, does it?
 This indicates that the words “psychoactive” and “intoxicating” do not mean the same thing.

 When journalists and researchers describe CBD as non-psychoactive, they probably mean that it’s non-intoxicating.
 By contrast, the high levels of THC found in marijuana make it both psychoactive and intoxicating.
 But CBD with low levels of THC allows for the many properties of the cannabis plant, minus the high.

-THC-free* CBD is considered non-psychoactive and does not cause intoxication, meaning you can use it in various aspects of your daily life.
+The CBD Facts: THC-free* CBD is considered non-psychoactive and does not cause intoxication, meaning you can use it in various aspects of your daily life.